adarwoo/modbus_relay/docs/user_manual.md

 The status of each relays is accessible, and well as their indivual number of cycles.
 A cycle is defined as a change of a relay state during operation (exclude powerloss transitions).
 <br/>
-The address space is structured to expand up to 32 relays for other variants of controllers.
+The address space is structured to expand up to 32 relays for other variants of devices.

 | Modbus Address | Hex value    | Access | Description                | Values                           |
 |----------------|--------------|--------|:--------------------------:|----------------------------------|